FakesExposed/FakesExposed.github.io/README.md

 - An announcement/link of your site participation on your site/twitter/etc is desirable (It's kinda the point), but not required

 ### Currently Participating Sites:
+- ConsoleHax
+- Custom Protocol
+- DarkSoftware
+- GamesandConsoles
-- SCE.Party
+- NextGenUpdates
 - PS4Database & JustGaming
-- NextGenUpdates
-- DarkSoftware
-- Custom Protocol
 - PlayStationHaX.xyz
-- ConsoleHax
+- SCE.Party
-- GamesandConsoles
+- Wololo

 ### Invites to:
 If you represent any of the following sites and would like to participate/be removed from this list, contact me on Twitter [@_AlAzif](https://twitter.com/_AlAzif)
 - Elotrolado
 - Logic Sunrise